 According to Fortune, “After consulting with LGBTQ creators and third-party organizations, YouTube has provided a reporting form for people to alert the company when they think a video is being improperly restricted.”

-And that’s this month’s installment of social media news!
+And that’s this month’s instalment of social media news!
 Need help with your social media marketing strategy?
 We’re here to help!
 Contact the social media marketing experts here at anvoa today!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.